Arctic char

 Salvelinus alpinus

-Salvelinus alpinus, commonly known as Arctic char, is a cold-water fish that lives farther north than any other freshwater fish species.
+Salvelinus alpinus, commonly known as Arctic char, is a cold-water fish that typically grows to about 30–70 cm in length.

 Video